juliesymons/juliesymons.github.io/userGPUOperators/index.md

 ## Overview

-GPUOperators provide a high-level, domain-specific language (DSL) for writing GPU kernels.
+`GPUOperator` provides a high-level, domain-specific language (DSL) for writing GPU kernels.
 The DSL provides most of the expressiveness of both OpenCL and CUDA, but is constrained to operate on tensor fields.
-User-designed GPUOperators execute on the GPU, are potentially optimizable (meaning that they can be merged with other GPU kernels to minimize GPU bandwidth), and interact efficiently with other Cog code.
+A user-designed `GPUOperator` executes on the GPU, are potentially optimizable (meaning that they can be merged with other GPU kernels to minimize GPU bandwidth), and interact efficiently with other Cog code.

-Because of limited registers on GPUs and limitations in the OpenCL and CUDA languages, there are two different styles of GPUOperators: those that operate on “small tensor” fields (fields with tensors containing no more than 4 elements) and those that that operate on “big tensor” fields (fields with tensors of more than 4 elements).
-“Small tensor” GPUOperators are generally the most efficient since they can be easily optimized and fused with other GPUOperators.
+Because of limited registers on GPUs and limitations in the OpenCL and CUDA languages, there are two different styles of `GPUOperator`: those that operate on “small tensor” fields (fields with tensors containing no more than 4 elements) and those that that operate on “big tensor” fields (fields with tensors of more than 4 elements).
+The “Small tensor” `GPUOperator` are generally the most efficient since they can be easily optimized and fused with other GPUOperators.
 Small tensor fields are the most common and include scalar fields, vector fields (with length 2, 3, or 4 vectors), matrix fields (2 x 2 matrices) and color fields (four